rajeshduggal/rajduggal.com/content/articles/free_web_accessibility_audit/index.md

 Consider how you can make your web page more accessible!

 There's plenty of resources online.
-And you can also [reach out to a web accessibility export like me!](https://clarity.fm/rajduggal/precall/free)
+And you can also [reach out to a web accessibility expert like me!](https://clarity.fm/rajduggal/precall/free)

 ![result](result.png)